John McMartin: Life and career

 McMartin was a leading member of the New Phoenix Repertory Company during its three Broadway seasons in the early 1970s, appearing onstage in Eugene O'Neill's The Great God Brown (opposite Katherine Helmond), Molière's Dom Juan, and Luigi Pirandello's The Rules of the Game.

 McMartin played Anton Schell opposite Chita Rivera in Kander and Ebb's musical The Visit at the Goodman Theatre.
 He created the roles of J.V.
 "Major" Bouvier and Norman Vincent Peale in Grey Gardens, opposite Mary Louise Wilson and Christine Ebersole.
 He played Thomas Jefferson in the original cast of John Guare's A Free Man of Color at Lincoln Center (2010–11), and Elisha Whitney in the 2011 Broadway revival of Anything Goes, opposite Jessica Walter.

 On television, McMartin appeared on the soap opera As the World Turns as Ed Rice.
 He was later in the CBS drama East Side West Side and the first two seasons of Beauty and the Beast (1987) as Charles Chandler, father of Catherine (Linda Hamilton).
 He also appeared in The Golden Girls (Season 2) as Frank Leahy who, unbeknownst to Dorothy (Bea Arthur) who is romantically attracted to him, is a priest.
 He appeared as the Rev. Dr. Dan Bradford on The Bob Newhart Show in "Somebody Down Here Likes Me".
 He appeared on Cheers in "The Visiting Lecher".
 He appeared as radio personality Fletcher Grey on Frasier.
 He appeared in four episodes of Murder, She Wrote.
 He also appeared as Shirley Jones's love interest in The Partridge Family episode "When Mother Gets Married".

 McMartin's film roles include the foreign editor in All the President's Men (1976), a senator in Brubaker (1980), a political advisor in Blow Out (1981), and millionaire Mr. Forrester in Legal Eagles (1986).

 Death

 McMartin died of cancer in Manhattan on July 6, 2016, aged 86.
-He was survived by his two daughters from his marriage, and his longtime partner, actress Charlotte Moore, artistic director of the Irish Repertory Theatre.
+He was survived by his longtime partner, actress Charlotte Moore, artistic director of the Irish Repertory Theatre; and by his two daughters from his marriage to Cynthia Baer.